Bob's Burgers: Character design

 Jay Howell acted as production designer for the series, creating the designs for the main cast, and acting as the blueprint for following designers.
 For the first nine seasons, character designs were provided by Dave Creek, who would go on to create designs for The Great North and Central Park before his death in 2021.
+The original show's concept planned for the oldest of the Belcher family to be a son named Daniel.
+The creator of Bob's Burgers, Loren Bouchard, had cast Dan Mintz to play the part -- naming Daniel's character after him.
+However, Kevin Reilly, the head of Fox at the time, felt as though Daniel's character was overused in media.
+Tina Belcher was then created in place of Daniel, which ultimately shifted the show's dynamic.

 Voice cast

 Bob's Burgers has six main cast members: H. Jon Benjamin as Bob Belcher, John Roberts as Linda Belcher, Dan Mintz as Tina Belcher, Eugene Mirman as Gene Belcher, Kristen Schaal as Louise Belcher, and Larry Murphy as Teddy.
+John Roberts was cast as Linda based on his years of impersonating his own mother on YouTube as well as in live comedy shows.
+His love of music and singing only contributed to the character of Linda, who sings about any and everything.

 At the Bob's Burgers Comic-Con 2018 panel, creator Loren Bouchard stated they were aware of the predominantly male gender imbalance amongst the voice actors, saying they would "strive to do better...to have balance."
 He stated one of the driving factors behind this was voice actor Kristen Schaal "reprimanding" them on the issue.